kolkhis/tech-notes/linux/tools/systemd.md

       dependent target will fail too.

+This directory also holds system service files (use `/etc/systemd/system/` when adding):
+- `/usr/lib/systemd/system/`

 ## Useful `systemd` commands
 - Note: `systemctl` is not the same as `sysctl` - `sysctl` is used for controlling kernel parameters, `systemctl` is used for controlling system processes.